 - They might feel joy when a successful person encounters a misfortune.

-This article contains 5 ways to stop resenting other people’s success and cure your jealousy.
+This article contains 5 ways to stop feeling sad over other people’s success.

 Ready?
 Let’s dive right in!

 - The Problem With Resenting Other People’s Success

 - How To Cure Your Jealousy?